 The Michener Art Museum offers diverse programs through partnerships with area and regional cultural and educational institutions, youth groups, schools, as well as social service agencies.
 These outreach programs strive to connect the Museum to a wider community.

 Advanced registration is required at least three weeks in advance.
-Please contact the Education Department for registration and information: 215.340.9800 x124.
+To schedule an off-site program, please contact the Community Programs & Group Visits Manager at email@example.com or call 215.340.9800 x124.

 Art for All is a gallery program designed for individuals living with moderate stage dementia, such as Alzheimer’s, and their care partners.